Welcome to Northeastern University in Seattle!

 Husky Student ID Card

 All students will be required to carry their student ID card while on campus.
 Before your program begins, you will be asked to send in a photo to have a card created for you when you arrive on campus.
-For questions regarding Husky IDs, please email [email protected].
+For questions regarding student IDs, please email [email protected].

 International Student Services